 Trait Focus: Voice —The concept focus is Voice as a way to express dialogue with speech bubbles.

 Identify main idea

 Make self-text connections

 This lesson is to give students the chance to express the way they feel when they have a bad day.
 They will make personal connections as well as develop empathy for characters in stories.
 Students will use oral discussion with groups of 4 or 5 students to help expand their ideas and details to enrich their writing.

 The book uses a repetitive line that helps keep the story organized.

 Day 1: Pass a post-it out to each child.
 Write on the board, “Have you ever had a bad day?”
 The students will respond on their post-it “yes” or “no” and give a reason why.
 After all the students are finished and they have posted their note on the board gather the students around and read some of the responses.
 Then read Alexander and the Terrible, Horrible, No Good, Very Bad Day.

-At right is my students' post-it note chart answering the question, “Have you ever had a bad day?”
+At right is my students' Post-it® Note-sized template chart answering the question, “Have you ever had a bad day?”
 Click on the image to see it in larger form.